istio/istio.io/content/docs/concepts/security/index.md

 Imagine many non-Istio clients communicating with a non-Istio server and the operator wants to migrate to Istio with mutual TLS enabled on that server.
-In practise, it is very common that the operator cannot install Istio sidecar for all clients at the same time or he does not even have operation permission on some clients.
+In practice, it is very common that the operator cannot install Istio sidecar for all clients at the same time or he does not even have operation permission on some clients.
 As a result, even after installing the Istio sidecar on the server, he still cannot enable mutual TLS without breaking existing communications.